liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/01-beginning-android-mobile-sdk-development/01-setting-up-the-guestbook-portlet.markdown

 # Setting up the Guestbook Portlet

-You need to set up a few things before you can begin developing the Guestbook Android app.
-This article walks you through the setup with the following steps:
+You need to set up a few things before you can begin developing the Guestbook app for Android.
+This article walks you through this setup with the following
+steps:

 1. Installing the Java Development Kit (JDK)
 2. Installing and Configuring a Local Liferay Instance